GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 OK, we've got everything configured to let the Build push images to a registry.

-One last step is to edit <walkthrough-editor-open-file filePath="knative-build-tutorials/docker-build/build.yaml">docker-build/build.yaml</walkthrough-editor-open-file> and replace `[PROJECT-NAME]` with your project id (**{{project-id}}}**}.
+One last step is to edit <walkthrough-editor-open-file filePath="knative-build-tutorials/docker-build/build.yaml">docker-build/build.yaml</walkthrough-editor-open-file>
+and replace `[PROJECT-NAME]` with your project id (**{{project-id}}**).
 This way, the build will push the image to the Google Container Registry linked to your project.

-Let's run the build:
+Run the build:

 ```bash
 kubectl apply -f docker-build/build.yaml